TeachingUndergradsCHC/modules/A/demo.md

     time ./matvec 10000 4

-3. Discuss mapping of threads to processors
+#### Discuss mapping of threads to processors

    Introduce the taskset utility and discuss how it can be used to map threads to processing cores.

     taskset -c 0 ./matvec  // run program on core 0 taskset -c 0-3 ./matvec // run program on all cores (0 through 3)

-4. Run code on _little_ cores
+#### Run code on _little_ cores

    Run the code on the cores set up as little cores and measure execution time.

     time taskset -c 0,1 ./matvec

    Re-run the code and measure detailed performance metrics with perf

     perf stat taskset -c 0,1 ./matvec

    Re-run the code and measure power and energy

     likwid-perctr -c 0,1 -g ENERGY taskset -c 0,1 ./matvec

-5. Run code on _little_ cores
+#### Run code on _big_ cores

    Run the code on the cores set up as little cores and measure execution time.

     time taskset -c 2,3 ./matvec

    Re-run the code and measure power and energy

     likwid-perctr -c 0,1 -g ENERGY taskset -c 0,1 ./matvec

-6. Discuss the implications of the results.
+#### Discuss the implications of the results

    - little cores will consume less power than big cores
    - little cores will have lower performance than big cores
    - threads must be mapped to cores based on the characteristic of the application and the target objective